How to Load a Boom Lift: Learn With Heavy Haulers

-You cannot load a boom lift in any equipment for transportation.
-You need to select the right equipment that will transport your boom lift and all its attachments securely and safely to its destination.
-The best trailers for transportation of boom lifts include RGNS, double drop decks, and expansive drop decks.
+You need to select the right trailer to transport your boom lift and all its attachments securely and safely to its destination.
+The best double drop decks trailers for transportation of boom lifts include RGNS, double drop decks, and expansive drop decks.

 Before any loading starts, you need to make sure the transportation trailer is in the right condition and check to ensure the wheels are chocked to prevent them from rolling.
 When the trailer you are loading into is not attached into a truck, put a nose jack under the trailer and make adjustments so that it is within an inch to contacting the trailer to prevent it from tipping forward while loading.